beehive-lab/kfusion-tornadovm/README.md

 # KFusion-TornadoVM #

-A Java implementation of the Kinect Fusion application running on TornadoVM.<br>
-It can run on existing datasets as well as in real-time with input frames from an attached RBG-d camera.<br>
+A Java implementation of the Kinect Fusion application running on TornadoVM.
+It can run on existing datasets as well as in real-time with input frames from an attached RBG-d camera.
 Detailed explanation and performance evaluation can be found in the following [publication](https://www.researchgate.net/publication/327097904_Exploiting_High-Performance_Heterogeneous_Hardware_for_Java_Programs_using_Graal).

 ### Releases
   * KFusion-TornadoVM 0.1.0 - 11/02/2019: Initial release of Kinect Fusion on TornadoVM.